 The Trust Paradigm

-Trust is the biggest pitfall to overcome, especially for industries new to the remote work idea.
+Trust is the biggest pitfall to overcome, especially for industries new to remote work.
 Like it or loathe it, micromanagement has become a corporate default in many sectors.
 If you don’t see shoulders bent diligently over keyboards for 8 hours a day, how on Earth can you be sure they’re working?
-For many industries, letting go of the idea that employees need eyes on them to work is a complex concept indeed.
+For many industries, letting go of the idea that employees need eyes on them to work is complex.

-Yet the stats show us that the idea of the employee ‘bunking off’ just because they aren’t in a cubicle doesn’t hold true.
+Yet the stats show us that the idea of employees ‘bunking off’ just because they aren’t in a cubicle doesn’t hold true.
 The stats strongly favour the idea that remote workers are more productive and that having that trust fosters exponentially healthier working environments.
-Yes, it needs a shift in how you conceptualize “productive working”, but it’s a shift that’s been a long time coming, anyway.
+Yes, it needs a shift in how you conceptualize “productive working,” but it’s been a long time coming, anyway.

-Management teams should always bear in mind that, for many industries, the idea of 9-5 productive work is nonsense, anyway.
+Management teams should always remember that, for many industries, the idea of 9-5 productive work is nonsense.
 Many anchor industries involve a lot of apparent “downtime” where greatly productive creative or design thought is done.
-In others, it is simply a factor of how quickly an employee works – some can do in 2 hours what others will not manage in 6.
+In others, it is simply a factor of how quickly an employee works—some can do in 2 hours what others will not manage in 6.
 Is it worth creating bad feelings and undervaluing your best employees to get an on-paper “busywork” look from them?

 Solution:

 This one is surprisingly easy to solve, though it may need a shift in corporate thinking.
-All it takes is using real factors to benchmark productivity, not “what I see”.
+All it takes is using real factors to benchmark productivity, not “what I see.”
 Are deliverables being met?
-Project timelines coming in on time?
+Also are project timelines coming in on time?
 Are staff responsive to queries in a reasonable time?
 Are customers happy?
 Then you’re doing great.
-It doesn’t matter if the staffer puts a load of laundry in-between driving your bottom line if your bottom line is still growing according to your benchmarks.
+It doesn’t matter if the staffer puts a load of laundry in between, driving your bottom line if it is still growing according to your benchmarks.

 Corporate Culture and Teamwork

-When everyone is working on different sites, sustaining corporate culture and building a team is challenging.
+Sustaining corporate culture and building a team is challenging when everyone is working on different sites.
 How do you get everyone to feel and think as a cohesive whole when they barely ever meet?

 Solution:

 This is where excellent management stands out from the crowd.
-Let’s be brutal – a cubicle farm doesn’t have a “great company culture” just because everyone is in the same building, water cooler gossip is juvenile, and no, the odd pizza and “casual Friday” doesn’t necessarily build it, either.
+Let’s be brutal—a cubicle farm doesn’t have a “great company culture” just because everyone is in the same building.
+Water cooler gossip is juvenile, and no, the odd pizza and “casual Friday” don’t necessarily build it, either.

 What fosters great company culture is proper open-door management they can trust.
 When employees feel valued, they want to work well for the whole.
 When they feel they can be open with issues and have them resolved fairly, they’re more willing to work out team issues than let them fester.

-It can be lonely remote-working, and it’s one of the primary challenges of the format.
+Remote work can be lonely, and it’s one of the primary challenges of the format.
 Make sure your team has the space to get to know the face behind the keyboard, especially new employees, and work towards creating a cohesive team environment.
 Promote effective communication, not small talk.

-Remote work brings its challenges to the table, especially for people used to older management methods.
-However, we all know that what doesn’t grow stagnates – and no profit ever came from being stagnant and hidebound.
-Instead of fighting remote work as some “other” that needs to fall away, use this opportunity to update and think to the future benefit of the company – management and workforce both.
+Remote work presents challenges, especially for people used to older management methods.
+However, we all know that what doesn’t grow stagnates—and no profit ever came from being stagnant and hidebound.
+Instead of fighting remote work as some “other” that needs to fall away, use this opportunity to update and think about the future benefit of the company—management and workforce.